mgaitan/autopep723/docs/contributing.md

 - Avoid adding heavy dependencies for minor features

 ### AI Assistance
-AI assistance is encouraged!
-This project is ~100% AI-generated, but contributions must still meet all quality standards regardless of how they were created.
+AI assistance is welcome alongside manual contributions!
+This project was largely AI-assisted (using [Zed](https://zed.dev/) with [Claude Sonnet 3.5](https://www.anthropic.com/claude) and [Gemini Flash 2.0](https://deepmind.google/technologies/gemini/flash/)), but all contributions must meet quality standards regardless of how they were created.

 ## Development Setup